 Financial Aid

-For a student to qualify for and continue benefitting from financial aid, Tuskegee University requires that the student makes satisfactory academic progress.
+For a student to qualify for and continue benefiting from financial aid, it is required that the student makes satisfactory academic progress.
 To this end, the student must maintain a cumulative minimum grade point average of 2.0.
 In addition, full-time students are required to pass at least 15 hours each semester and, at the end of four semesters, the student must have earned a minimum of 60 cumulative hours.

 Grants are the most popular type of financial aid available for students because recipients do not have to repay.
-Tuskegee University students who are residents of Alabama could apply for Alabama Student Grants.
+Students who are residents of Alabama could apply for Alabama Student Grants.
 Amounts given vary depending on the student’s financial need and the maximum amount a student can obtain each academic year is $2,500.

 The Federal Pell Grant is awarded to needy undergraduates and amounts given are sometimes in excess of $5,000 per academic year.
 Level of need and amount given is determined by FAFSA.
 Other federal grants include the Academic Competitiveness Grant (ACG) and the Supplemental Education Opportunity Grant (SEOG).